OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/03-Test_Integrity_Checks.md

 - For each identified component determine what type of data/information is logically acceptable and what types the application/system should guard against.
 Also, consider who according to the business logic is allowed to insert, update and delete data/information and in each component.

-- Attempt to insert, update or edit delete the data/information values with invalid data/information into each component (i.e. input, database, or log) by users that should not be allowed per the busines logic workflow.
+- Attempt to insert, update or edit delete the data/information values with invalid data/information into each component (i.e. input, database, or log) by users that should not be allowed per the business logic workflow.

 ### Specific Testing Method 1